Attraction of the Week: Tyler State Park

 One of the nicest quick daytrips from Philly is beautiful Tyler State Park.
 Anyone seeking a peaceful break from the city congestion will definitely want to plan a trip to this gorgeous natural oasis.
 Lace up your hiking shoes, put on comfortable workout clothes, grab a water bottle, and get ready to soak in some uninterrupted nature.
 This 1711 acre Bucks County park features a number of hiking, biking, & horseback riding trails.
 Urban fitness types will appreciate the maintained trails & beautiful countryside scenery.

 It’s a great destination anytime of year, whether it be during the green summer months, leaf peeping season, or the quiet snowy winter months.
 The 10 mile multi-use trail system is perfect for long walks or bike rides.
 Several miles of wooded trail open to hikers only offers a more rustic experience.
 The views are peaceful and serene, and even on busy days, you will still be able to get some time alone on the trail.
-Portions of the trail offer a glimpse of serene Neshaminy Creek.
+Portions of the trail travel past serene Neshaminy Creek.

 Schofield Covered Bridge